btcrs/thesis/source/08_chapter_1.md

 Though this is a small example of the benefit provided by using Angular as the underlying structure of the application, it demonstrates the two key mechanisms that made Angular an appealing option.

-Loading the dashboard web page initiates a request to the API that grabs a list of the most recent database entries.
+Loading the dashboard web page initiates a request to `Gardeners-log` that grabs a list of the most recent database entries.
 This function, `$http.get('https://aadrsu3hne.execute-api.us-east-1.amazonaws.com/dev/datum')` retrieves an array of entries from the database asynchronously, and the following `.then()` calls a function to manipulate the data once it is received.

 ```javascript